Accessibility Policy< Go Back

 We use strobe lighting, smoke machines, hazers and high-tech flashing lights in all venues.

-All toilets are gender inclusive and marked as such by the festival
+All toilets are available for all genders and marked as such by the festival with new signage

 Body Movements Festival